 This is effectively what you are aiming to do in your analytical commentaries and short answer questions in the exam.
 Identify the social purposes of the text and use them to explain the role of coherence and cohesion within the discourse.

 The other major factor of consideration is the intended audience of the text.
 Is the text aimed at teenagers? the Australian public?
 Or specifically to “bogan” Australians?
 The language choices and ideas implied in the text will reflect the intended audience.
-If a text is aimed at Victorian’s it may include lexemes such as “Mornington Peninsula” or “Shepparton” which Victorian’s can infer as locations within Victoria, however would need to be further explained to those who reside outside this state.
+If a text is aimed at Victorian’s it may include lexemes such as “Mornington Peninsula” or “Shepparton” which Victorian’s can infer as locations within Victoria, however these terms would need to be further explained to those who reside outside this state.
 Lexical choices which require outside inference would be included if it can be reasonably interpreted that the intended audience would be aware of their meaning.
 Finding examples of inference in texts can be useful in identifying the social purpose of the text.

 The main thing to be mindful of is that finding cohesive devices and evidence of coherence in texts alone is not enough.
 You will gain your marks in your exam for linking these fragments of evidence to the wider social purposes of the text.